How to Create a Cozy Christmas Aesthetic

 I have an entire tote full of stockings I’ve collected over the years.
 It’s always such a joy to tuck them around my home during the holiday season.

-That’s a Wrap On the Cozy Christmas Aesthetic!
+That’s a Wrap On Christmas Aesthetic!

+Are you feeling snug and cozy yet?
 Once you start decorating, the comfy and warm feelings come naturally.
 Let me know what ideas you loved the most.
 Remember to make them your own and to have fun with it.

 Whether is cozy, classic, modern, or country I hope you have fun discovering the Christmas aesthetic that works best for you and your home.

-Join the IBC Mailing List to get all of my recipes, projects, and ideas sent straight to your inbox!
-I hope you’ll also follow along on Instagram and TikTok for daily updates and behind-the-scenes looks at my process.
-There’s even more inspiration on Facebook and Pinterest!
+Want more from Inspired by Charm?
+Join the IBC Mailing List for inspiration in your inbox!
+Follow along on Instagram and TikTok for daily updates and behind-the-scenes looks at my processes.
+There’s even more inspiration on Facebook and Pinterest